Infineon/mtb-example-wifi-secure-tcp-client/README.md

       ![](images/tcp-client-ipv6-output-sta-mode.png)

-      When the CE is configured in AP and IPv6 mode, the only change from Figure 4 will be the IPv6 address being displayed instead of IPv4.
+      When the CE is configured in AP and IPv6 mode, the only change from Figure 4 is the IPv6 address being displayed instead of IPv4.

       **Note:** Instead of using the Python TCP server (*tcp_secure_server.py*), you can use the [mtb-example-secure-tcp-server](https://github.com/Infineon/mtb-example-anycloud-secure-tcp-server) example to run as the TCP server on the second kit.
 See the code example documentation to learn how to use the example.